MathElderGod/fa22-cse110-lab4/README.md

-# Java Scipt is Lit!
+# Java Script is Lit!